pingidentity/pingone-sample-resource-owner/client-sample/README.md

 cd client-sample
 mvn spring-boot:run
 ```
-and browse to: `http://localhost:8080/` to login with exited user.
+and browse to: `http://localhost:8080/` to login with existing user.
 After successful login you should be able to get resources of [resource server](../resource-server-sample)
-by clicking on `"Get some messages?"` link
+by clicking on `"Get some messages?"` link.